Camp Glossary

 Medical cabin at Royaneh (c 1938), originally located between the amphitheater and the pool

-Newsletter of camp Royaneh (c 1927) also became the name of the newsletter for the Royaneh Lodge (c 1950)
+Newsletter of Camp Royaneh (c 1927) also became the name of the newsletter for the Royaneh Lodge (c 1950)

 Thunderbird